rachel-pontes/rachel-pontes/README.md

 Generates a personalized birthday site with the 'NASA Picture of the Day' and a poem created by the OpenAI API.

 ### 📝 Part of Speech Tagger
-Labeled words from the Brown Corpus using a Hidden Markov Model with 96% accuracy, utilizing Viterbi decoding in Java. *Class project, not publicly available*
+Labeled words from the Brown Corpus using a Hidden Markov Model with 96% accuracy, utilizing Viterbi decoding in Java.

 ### 💰 Nuggets
-A multi-client game server built in C where players explore for gold with visibility based on their position. *Class project, not publicly available*
+A multi-client game server built in C where players explore for gold with visibility based on their position.

 ### 🏃‍♂️ Athas
-A mobile application connecting and matching cyclers based on ability and GPS, currently being demoed for investors. *DALI project, proprietary codebase*
+A mobile application connecting and matching cyclers based on ability and GPS, currently being demoed for investors.

 ### 🏪 DartPop
-A mobile application developed to create a digital thrift store experience for the Dartmouth campus. *DALI project, proprietary codebase*
+A mobile application developed to create a digital thrift store experience for the Dartmouth campus.

 <h3 align="left">Connect with me:</h3>